Maitreyee2095/Quick-Fix-Keyboard/README.md

 Would also like to thank Alex Fritz  and Camilla Hallin for providing me the proto bread board,  speaker, and push buttons to build the piano.
 And  Soham Kelkar for the PIANO notes for the songs.

+#### Future Plans:
+To add functionality to press two buttons at a time, this can be done by adding two frequencies, i.e adding two sine waves.